 Additionally, many of our lead designers and production team members started with little or no technical experience when they arrived at Georgetown.
 By working as assistants on production staffs, you can quickly learn the skills it takes to design a show.
 Additionally, our faculty advisors are happy to help you learn about all aspects of producing theatre.
 Mask and Bauble is a teaching community, and every show is a chance for both new and returning members to learn new skills.

-How do I get to direct, produce, or stage-manage a show?
-In January, the Mask and Bauble Board will begin accepting applications to direct, produce, and stage-manage the next season’s shows.
+How do I get to direct, produce, or stage manage a show?
+In the spring, the Mask and Bauble Board will begin accepting applications to direct, produce, and stage-manage the next season’s shows.
 Interested candidates must fill out an application and go through an interview process.

 Where is Mask and Bauble located?
 Mask and Bauble is located in Poulton Hall, just outside the front gates of campus!
 When coming out of the front gates, take an immediate left on 37th Street.
-We are located at the end of the block, right past the UPS Store.
+We are located at the end of the block!

 This website is developed by Mask and Bauble Dramatic Society and is not sponsored by Georgetown University.
 Any views expressed in this forum are the views of individual members of Mask and Bauble Dramatic Society and do not imply endorsement or support by Georgetown University.